msucloudfellowship/msucloudfellowship.github.io/docs/index.md

  * [Session 1](session_introduction): Introduction to the 21-22 Fellowship
      * Sept 3: Introductions and program overview.
  * [Session 2](session_how_to_cloud): What is the cloud and how does it work?
-    * Sept 10: Workshop Virtual Machine
+    * Sept 10: Using Virtual Machines workshop
  * [Session 3](session_cloud_storage): Cloud Storage
-    * Sept 24: Workshop on Data Storage
+    * Sept 24: Cloud Storage Workshop
  * Session 4: Moving Data
-    * October 8: Workshop using Data utilities and Azure Data Factory
+    * October 8: Data utilities and services workshop (e.g. Azure Data Factory)
  * Session 5: Big Data Systems and the cloud
     * Oct 22: TBD
  * Session 6: Serverless,Workflow and Pipelines